Symmetric Encryption & Decryption

 Section titled โ๐ Decrypting Symmetric Encrypted DataโTo decrypt content that was encrypted symmetrically:

-- The message should begin with
+- Paste the Ciphertext: The message should begin with

 -----BEGIN PGP MESSAGE-----